 The most common reasons for this test are:

-- Severe neck or arm pain that does not get better after treatment
+- Severe neck, shoulder, or arm pain that does not get better after treatment

 - Neck pain along with leg weakness, numbness, or other symptoms